Splendor (game)

 Splendor is a multiplayer card-based board game, designed by Marc André and illustrated by Pascal Quidault.
-It was published in 2014 by Space Cowboys, Asmodee.
+It was published in 2014 by Space Cowboys (Asmodee).
 Players are gem merchants of the Renaissance, developing gem mines, transportation, and shops to accumulate prestige points.
-Splendor received positive reviews and received numerous awards, including winner of Golden Geek Best Family Board Game, and nominated for the Spiel des Jahres Game of the Year in 2014.
+Splendor received positive reviews and received numerous awards, including winner of Golden Geek Best Family Board Game.
+It was nominated for the Spiel des Jahres Game of the Year in 2014.
 The game also received a mobile application and an expansion released in 2017.

 Gameplay

 Splendor is an engine-building and resource management game in which two to four players compete to collect the most prestige points.
 The game has the following components: